dat4engr/py/apps/word_count/README.md

 The Python app was made to allow users to input words and it will count it as a single, 2 (two), or multiple words.

 ### App requirements:
-Python >= 3.11.7, logging, SpaCy, and spacy.errors.
+Python >= 3.11.7, logging, re, SpaCy, and spacy.errors.